mirabeltech-aiad/mirabel-ui-opportunities/src/features/Opportunity-new/README.md

 2. Check browser console for API calls and data structure
 3. Verify that real data is displayed in the table
 4. Check statistics cards show real calculated values
+5. Test edit functionality by clicking the edit icons in the table

 The TestSearchResults component automatically loads initial data on mount.

+## Edit Functionality

+Both SearchResults and TestSearchResults components now include edit functionality:

+- **Edit Button**: Each row has an edit icon in the first column
+- **Navigation**: Clicking edit navigates to `/edit-opportunity/{id}`
+- **Conditional Display**: Edit button only shows for valid, non-closed opportunities
+- **Status Filtering**: Edit is hidden for closed, locked, or archived records
+- **Proper Integration**: Uses the same pattern as the old Opportunity folder

 ## Next Steps